mikelgmh/cookie-manager/README.md

     bannerOptions: { // Options for the banner
         inject: true, // Inject the HTML of the banner using Javascript.
 This might cause CSP issues if CSP is on
         wall: true, // Block the background with a semi-transparent wall
+        injectWall: true, // Injects the HTML for the wall.
+This might cause CSP issues if CSP is on
         wallScroll: false, // Block the scroll
         wallBlur: true, //Blurs the background wall
         bannerText: 'This website uses cookies to ensure you get the best experience on our website.',